ibm-cloud-docs/ssl-certificates/view-and-update-ssl-certificate.md

 ## Next steps
 {: #ns-viewing-and-updating-ssl-certificates}

 After you update the details for the SSL certificate, any products or services that use the certificate are not negatively impacted by the change.
-The certificate can be updated again at any time by repeating the previous steps.
+You can update the certificate at any time by repeating the previous steps.